By Bethany Ivie

 - Does the company stand behind its product?

-There are a number of things to contemplate if you are considering network marketing as an opportunity to work from home.
+There are some things to contemplate if you are considering network marketing as an opportunity to work from home.
 Even after you have all the answers, you will most likely just have to take a risk and jump in, willing to work.
 Those who find the right company and work diligently are bound to experience success.

 Is network marketing for real?
 Absolutely.
 In fact, these ladies are making six figures a year in the direct sales industry!